civ-clone/civ-clone/README.md

 - Selling city improvements
 - Victory conditions
 - Palace
-- Activating `Unit`s on the city screen
+- `GoTo` for `Unit`s
+- No save/load functionality.
+- `Pollution` isn't implemented.
-- Probably a bunch more stuff, but the stuff above is next on the hit list
+- Probably a bunch more stuff

 ### Broken features

 - `Happiness` and `Unhappiness` don't work as per Civ1.
-- `Bomber`s don't function correctly and can be attacked by any units.
+- `Bomber`s don't function correctly, in fact there are a few problems with `Air` `Unit`s in general.
+- There's no `Anarchy` period when changing governments.
+- Some of the `Wonder`s don't actually do anything yet.

 ### Currently available